albertomh/DepositDuck-api/README.md

 - the `main` branch should always be in a releasable state
 - use short-lived feature branches

+[wat](https://pypi.org/project/wat-inspector/) is available as a development dependency.
+To inspect an object and pretty-print information about it on the console, add a line like `import wat; wat / some_object`.

 Pre-commit hooks are available to prevent common gotchas and to lint & format code.

 ```sh